 Engebretson Foundation Scholarship – This scholarship is pretty straightforward: it’s awarded to one student each year who demonstrates financial need, in addition to impressive academic performance and leadership ability.
 The annual award winner receives $5,000 per semester of college.
 This scholarship is open to current high school seniors.
 Applications must be submitted via mail.
 The application submission deadline is typically in March.

 Jack Kent Cooke Foundation College Scholarship Program – In addition to providing funding for school, this scholarship program offers personal advising on selecting a college, navigating financial aid, and transitioning from high school to college.
 Applicants are judged on academic ability and achievement, financial need, persistence, desire to help others, and leadership.
-Awards are given to up to 40 students each year, and can be as much as $40,000.
+Awards are given to up to 40 students each year, and can be as much as $55,000.
 This scholarship is open to high school seniors with financial need who will attend a 4-year college.
-The application is open from early September to early November.
+The application is open from late August to early November.
 Get notified when the application opens.

 Elk’s National Foundation Most Valuable Student Competition – Applicants to this need-based scholarship are judged on their scholarship and leadership abilities.
 In total, 500 scholarships are awarded across the country, and total award amounts (over four years) range from $4,000 to $50,000.
 Applications must be submitted to the Elk Lodge closest to your home address, so research the Elk Lodges in your area before you apply!
 This scholarship is open to US high school seniors.
 Last year’s application period opened September 1st.
 The start date and deadline for this year have yet to be announced but is typically in November.